tesfamic/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 > Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+The reason that I used four scales is to improve detection accuracy at the cost of prediction speed per image frame.
 Here are some example images:

 ![alt text][result_0]
 ![alt text][result_1]
 ![alt text][result_2]

 ---